pointcaster/ba_ffconvert/README.md

 #### 4_Video_to_GIF_960_128c_12.5fps
 - Converts any video to GIF at 960px horizontal resolution with 12.5 FPS.
 Uses a 128-color palette.
 You can make it 256, but the file size will be enormous.

-#### 5_Sequence_EXR_to_GIF_960_128c_12.5fps
+#### 5_Sequence_to_GIF_960_128c_12.5fps
-- Converts EXR sequences to GIFs at 960px horizontal resolution and 12.5 FPS.
+- Converts sequences to GIFs at 960px horizontal resolution and 12.5 FPS.
 Uses a 128-color palette.
 Transparency is preserved if present.

 #### 6_Sequence_EXR_to_h264
 - **1920_HQ**: Converts EXR sequences to H.264 at 1920px horizontal resolution.
 FPS is set to 25.
 Tuned for high quality.